 - Genital herpes.
 Applying a 3% propolis ointment (Herstat or ColdSore-FX) might improve healing of recurrent genital lesions caused by herpes simplex virus type 2 (HSV-2).
 Some research suggests that it might heal lesions faster and more completely than the conventional treatment 5% acyclovir ointment.

-- Improving healing and reducing pain and inflammation after mouth surgery.
+- Mouth surgery.
+Using a propolis mouth rinse appears to improve healing and reduce pain and swelling after mouth surgery.

 - Cancer sores.